Inventory

 Core principles and techniques of inventory management

 Efficient inventory management requires finding the ideal balance between meeting customer demand and avoiding excessive capital allocation to unsold goods.
-This involves minimising costs associated with holding inventory while maintaining high service levels to meet customer expectations.
+This involves minimising costs associated with holding it while maintaining high service levels to meet customer expectations.

-Various techniques can be employed to manage inventory efficiently.
+Various techniques can be employed to manage it efficiently.
 BigCommerce and Indeed both highlight the just-in-time (JIT) and economic order quantity (EOQ) techniques.
 Through the comprehension and application of these strategies, businesses can exert control over their inventory, guaranteeing that they possess the appropriate products at the opportune time.
-JIT (just-in-time) manufacturing emphasizes receiving goods solely when necessary for the production process, thereby reducing inventory holding expenses.
+JIT (just-in-time) manufacturing emphasizes receiving goods solely when necessary for the production process, thereby reducing this holding expenses.
 The optimal order quantity is determined by identifying the quantity that minimizes the total inventory costs, which include ordering and holding costs, which can be determined using the Economic Order Quantity (EOQ) formula.

 ABC analysis serves as a valuable complement to these inventory management techniques.
 It categorises inventory items into three distinct groups (A, B, and C) based on their relative significance and monetary worth.
 This method helps prioritise managing high-value items, ensuring that resources are allocated efficiently.